zserge/log/README.md

 // But if no format is provided - log will be printed as multiple values Log.d("Value of X", x); // prints 'Value of X 42'

+// Long messages are wrapped on newlines
+// If the message doesn't contain newlines and is longer than 4000 symbols
+// (like compact JSONs or HTML) - it will be wrapped on whitespace or punctuation Log.d("Hello\nworld"); // prints 'D/SomeTag: Hello' and 'D/SomeTag: world'

 // On Android logs are printed via android.util.Log by default.
 // On other JVMs logs are printed via System.out.println by default.
 // Unless specified otherwise